lucas-munoz1/lucas-munoz1.github.io/README.md

 #### Challenges & Solutions
 A significant challenge during the annotation process was maintaining consistency across a growing dataset.
 To address this, I:

-  1. Documentation: Kept a detailed record of labeling rules and examples to ensure consistent annotations.
+  1. Kept a detailed record of labeling rules and examples to ensure consistent annotations.
-  2. Auto labeling: Implemented auto labeling by hosting the latest version of the model on a Flask web server and connecting it to Doccano.
+  2. Implemented auto labeling by hosting the latest version of the model on a Flask web server and connecting it to Doccano.
 This allowed me to assess the model’s performance in real- time, providing valuable insights for further improvements and speeding up the annotation process.

 VISUAL PLACEHOLDER: AUTO LABELING GIF SPLIT – ONE SIDE SHOWING LABELING – OTHER SHOWING TERMINAL OUTPUT